TINYTINY11/TinyTiny11/README.md

 # TinyTiny11
-Windows 11 barebones no tasksearch the thing next to the windows logo and
+Windows 11 barebones no tasksearch the thing next to the windows logo and removed witgeds